the-anna-project/annad/doc/concept/connection.md

 When information is provided, it is stored within the underlying storage.
 The creation of behavior connections takes place on the CLG level.
 A connection is represented as single key-value pair.
-The key of such a key-value pair consists of multiple information like the CLG tree-ID, the behavior coordinate and an information sequence, if any given.
+The key of such a key-value pair simply consists of a behavior ID.
 The value of such a key-value pair is a list of behavior IDs.
 All newly created connections are persisted within a trial scope in the first place.
-The purpose of such a trial scope is to label all persisted data within the current creation process as volatile.
-This is done by simply putting some identifier which represents the trial scope into the storage key's prefix.
+The purpose of such a trial scope is to label all stored data within the current creation process as volatile.
 If the neural network succeeds to solve a problem with some newly created connections, the connections stored within a trial scope are persisted as regular connections and thus not considered volatile anymore.
 In case the created connections did not lead to some successful operation, all volatile connections stored within a trial scope are simply removed.

+A connection can also have a TTL.
+In this case the connection itself is somehow volatile on purpose, because it is supposed to connect peers only for a certain amount of time.
+Why this is done and how long such a connection exists is up to the neural network itself.

 Anyway, there needs a decision to be made to forward signals to some CLGs.
 The following strategies are considered when it comes to create new connections